Looking for information on Australian cat food brands, but all your searches are returning products from the United States or North America?

 However, it should be noted that this recipe includes a small portion of Pea Protein and Potato Protein, which is common for Taste of the Wild recipes.

 These are not high-quality ingredients and can be used to mislead consumers about the overall proportion of protein in a formula.

 Thankfully, the portion size of these ingredients in this recipe is not large and should not be a major concern.

 If you’d like to learn more about by-products like these, we’d recommend you check out our article Peas, Pea Protein, Pea Flour, and Pea Fiber in Dog Food.

 Feline Natural Lamb & King Salmon Feast Review

-K9 Natural is another New Zealand based brand and could be easily compared or equated to Ziwi Peak.
-Their product range is a mix of air-dried food and wet/canned food which extremely similar to Ziwi.
+K9 Natural is another New-Zealand-based brand and could be easily compared or equated to Ziwi Peak.
+Their product range is a mix of air-dried food and wet/canned food, which is remarkably similar to Ziwi.